Edited by: Kellie Jez

 You’ve probably also heard that this card is ridiculously expensive to have — but if you just so happen to be a massive spender and crave exclusivity and customer service that stops at almost nothing, then it might work for you.

-But even then, how do you even get the Centurion card?
+But even if you were insistent on getting the Centurion card, how do you even get it?
 It turns out that if you meet a few requirements (albeit hugely ambitious requirements), you can actually put your name in the hat to get invited to the Centurion card club.

 In this guide, we’ll show you just how you can do that.
 Before that, though let’s talk about the ins and outs of this magnificently expensive card.